 The underlying user/role providers can have their own restrictions.
 For example, that the user must log in for the roles to update.

-The normal state flow for a content version that is being approved is:
+The normal state flow for a content version that is being approved is as follows:

-- CheckedOut – The editor has created a new version that is being edited.
+- CheckedOut – The editor has created a version that is being edited.

-- AwaitingApproval – The editor is done and marks the version as ready for approval.
+- AwaitingApproval – The editor is done and marks the version ready for approval.

-- Rejected – If some reviewer does not approve the version it transitions to Rejected.
-After the editor has done changes it can be set for approval again.
+- Rejected – If some reviewer does not approve the version, it transitions to Rejected.
+After the editor has made changes, it can be set for approval again.

-- CheckedIn – The version has been approved and is ready for publish.
+- CheckedIn – The version is approved and is ready for publishing.

 - Published – The version is published.